cdapio/cdap/cdap-docs/examples-manual/source/examples/data-cleansing.rst

 DataCleansingService
 --------------------

-The service allows writing to the 'rawRecords' and reading from the 'cleanRecords' PartitionedFileSet It exposes these endpoints:
+The service allows writing to the 'rawRecords' PartitionedFileSet.
+It exposes the following endpoint:

 - POST ``/records/raw`` allows for writing to a partition of the 'rawRecords' dataset;
-- GET ``/records/clean/{partition key}`` returns the contents of the file of the partition, specified by the given key, of the cleanRecords dataset.

 MapReduce over PartitionedFileSet
 ---------------------------------